 However, it is just a prolonged myth.
-Since ancient times, Indian households have repeatedly have placed their sons on a higher pedestal than the daughters.
+Since ancient times, Indian households have repeatedly placed their sons on a higher pedestal than their daughters.

 This myth took root from the Ahoi Ashtami fast story.
 The story mentions seven sons and no daughters.
-Hence, many stemming from this claim that this fast in only for sons.
+Hence, many stem from the claim that this fast is only for sons.

 If you ask a mother, she can’t differentiate between her son and her daughter.
 She loves them equally.
 And thus, this fast is for the long life and happiness of children.